 Prescription drugs, especially beta blockers, steroids, birth control pills and tranquilizers induce depression in many people.
 Chronic diseases are often accompanied by a depressed mood which often lifts once the underlying problem is rectified.
 Food allergies and other dietary factors, such as excess sugar, alcohol, tobacco, aspartame and deficiencies in essential fatty acids and vitamin B complex play a large role in depression.

-Tryptophan serotonin, (the neurotransmitter that antidepressants like Prozac works on), is made in the body from the amino acid tryptophan.
-While antidepressants more or less locks the system in a state of perpetual serotonin flood, which may be the mechanism that leads adverse side effects like suicidal thoughts and violence, consuming foods with tryptophan provides the body with the building blocks it needs to generate its own supply of serotonin to alleviate depression, anxiety and insomnia.
+Tryptophan Serotonin, the neurotransmitter that antidepressants like Prozac works on, is made in the body from the amino acid tryptophan.
+While antidepressants more or less lock the system in a state of perpetual serotonin flood, which may be the mechanism that leads to adverse side effects like suicidal thoughts and violence, consuming foods with tryptophan provides the body with the building blocks it needs to generate its own supply of serotonin to alleviate depression, anxiety and insomnia.

 Vitamin B6 (pyridoxine) is necessary for the conversion of tryptophan to both vitamin B3 (niacin) and serotonin.
 A diet rich in both tryptophan and vitamin B6 (pyridoxine) can remove the need for antidepressant medication.